filecoin-project/sentinel/docs/content/en/software/lily/operation.md

 Jobs may be executed on a lily node via the `job run` command.
 The `job run` command accepts the following flags:
 - `--window` duration after which job execution will be canceled while processing a tipset.
 (A duration string is a possibly signed sequence of decimal numbers, each with an optional fraction and a unit suffix, such as "300ms", "-1.5h" or "2h45m".
 Valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h".)
-- `--tasks` specify the list of [tasks](#tasks) to run by this job.
+- `--tasks` specify the list of [tasks](#tasks) to run.
 Some tasks [will be heavier than others](hardware.md).
-A tipset is only processed when all tasks in the job have finished.
-Only then will Lily move to the next epoch.
-The default value of this flag if omitted is all tasks lily is capable of performing.
+A tipset is only processed when all the specified tasks have finished.
+Only then will Lily move on to the next epoch.
+The default value of this flag is all tasks lily is capable of performing.
 - `--storage` specifies which of the configured storage outputs the job will write to.
 - `--name` specifies the name of the job for easy identification later.
 The provided value will appear as `reporter` in the `visor_processing_reports` table.